UnsafeOats/dsahw/hw2/SStephensonHW2.md

 RETURN output
 ```

-A Python implementation of the above algorithm with some test cases is as follows:
+A Python implementation of the above algorithm with some test cases is as follows.
+As these problems start to require more modular code, it becomes easier for me to just write the code in Python than writing consistent pseudo-code:
 ```python
 class Stack(list):
     # This is just a wrapper class around Python lists to so that we can interact